-Sub-loop UCLL Service under this clause 6.1.13 and any other joint forecasts required by this Manual:

-- (i) are designed to reduce compliance costs for Access Seekers and Chorus, because Access Seekers are required to produce a combined forecast for the UCLF Service, the UCLL Service and the Sub-loop UCLL Service, where applicable; and - (ii) must comply with the terms and conditions of the operations manual of the relevant standard terms determination to which the Forecast relates (being this Manual, the UCLL Operations Manual and the Sub-loop UCLL Operations Manual). - 6.1.14 Each BAU Forecast must be provided at least one month and two Working Days before the start of the 12 month BAU Forecast period to which it relates.
-A BAU Forecast must contain all of the information indicated in the relevant worksheet of the Forecasting Template including the date it is submitted to Chorus .
+- (ai) (bi) BAU Forecasts in accordance with the UCLF Operations Manual. - (b) BAU Forecasts for the UCLF Service under this clause 6.1.13 and any other joint forecasts required by this Manual: - (i) are designed to reduce compliance costs for Access Seekers and Chorus because Access Seekers are required to produce a combined forecast for the UCLF Service; and - (ii) must comply with the terms and conditions of this Manual. - 6.1.14 Each BAU Forecast must be provided at least one month and two Working Days before the start of the 12 month BAU Forecast period to which it relates.
+A BAU Forecast must contain all of the information indicated in the relevant worksheet of the Forecasting Template including the date it is submitted to Chorus.

-Exception to BAU Forecasts
+Exception to BAU Definition Forecasts